Random-Devil-with-internet/Evidence_Guide/Css-Javascript.md

 Button.onclick = Click;
 </script>>
 ```
-What this code dose is that when you press the button the text in the paragraph gets updated with the new text.
+What this code does is that when you press the button the text in the paragraph gets updated with the new text.